 We have historically outsourced all of the research and clinical development for our programs under a master services agreement with Biohaven Pharmaceuticals, Inc. ("BPI").
-As a result of providing services under this agreement, BPI was profitable during the three and six months ended June 30, 2023 and September 30, 2023 and 2022, and BPI is subject to taxation in the United States.
+As a result of providing services under this agreement, BPI was profitable during the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, and BPI is subject to taxation in the United States.
 As such, in each reporting period, the tax provision includes the effects of the results of operations of BPI.

-At June 30, 2023 September 30, 2023 and December 31, 2022, we continued to maintain a full valuation allowance against our net deferred tax assets, comprised primarily of capitalized research and development deductions, research and development tax credit carryforwards and net operating loss carryforwards, based on management's assessment that it is more likely than not that the deferred tax assets will not be realized.
-We recorded an
+At September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, we continued to maintain a full valuation allowance against our net deferred tax assets, comprised primarily of research and development tax credit carryforwards and net operating loss carryforwards, based on management's assessment that it is more likely than not that the deferred tax assets will not be realized.

-Our income tax provision during the three and six months ended June 30, 2023 of \$2.2 million and \$3.1 million, respectively, and a provision of \$6.1 million and \$13.4 million during the three and six months ended June 30, 2022, respectively, which provisions primarily represents U.S. Federal and state taxes related to BPI's the profitable operations of our subsidiaries in the United States, States and Ireland.
+Our income tax provisions primarily represent U.S. Federal and separate return method and presented as if the Company's operations were separate taxpayers in the respective jurisdictions up to and including the Separation.
+Cash tax payments, income taxes receivable and deferred taxes, net of valuation allowance, are state taxes related to the profitable operations of our subsidiaries in the United States and Ireland.
 The income tax benefit recorded during the three months ended September 30, 2023 was primarily attributable to our adoption of the guidance contained in a Notice of Proposed Rule Making issued by the United States Internal Revenue Service during the third quarter of 2023 ("the Notice").
 The Notice provides clarity regarding our ability to immediately deduct certain R&D expenditures which were incurred in the US and reimbursed by our foreign parent.
 Previously these expenditures were capitalized, as was generally required under the Tax Cuts and Jobs Act, which was effective for tax years beginning on or after January 1, 2022.
 Based on this guidance and its application to our specific facts, we deducted these expenditures on our 2022 tax return, substantially reducing our taxable income in the US and capitalized R&D expenditures, resulting in an increase to our federal net operating loss carryforward of \$598.7 million that can be carried forward indefinitely.